kodekloudhub/community-faq/etcd-faq.md

 The `--endpoints` argument on `etcdctl` is used to tell it where to find the `etcd` server.
 If you are running the command on the same host where `etcd` service is running, then you do not need to provide this argument, as it has a default value of `https://127.0.0.1:2379`.<br>This is the case in most labs, as your prompt will nearly always be on the controlplane node.

-If you run `etcdctl` from a different workstation, as would be the case in most production environments, then you need to provide this argument to say where the `etcd` server is.
-When properly set up in a corporate environment, you would expect the internal DNS to provide a hostname for the etcd service, so you would use something like<br>`--endpoints https://etcd.my-big-cluster.my-company.org:2379`
+If you run `etcdctl` from a different workstation, as may be the case in a production environment, then you need to provide this argument to say where the `etcd` server is.
+When properly set up in a corporate environment, you would expect the internal DNS to provide a hostname for the etcd service, so you would use something like<br>`--endpoints https://etcd.my-big-cluster.my-company.org:2379`.<br>If you do not have a DNS entry pointing to the host that runs `etcd`, then you use the host's IP address.

 ### How do I make a backup?